 Voluntary Long-Term Disability & Life Insurance

-Voluntary long-term disability and life insurance plans through UNUM are available at employees’ expense.
+Voluntary long-term disability and life insurance plans are available at employees’ expense.

 Eligible employees must enroll within the first 30 days of employment for guaranteed enrollment; employees who do not enroll during the first 30 days will be subject to the carrier’s standard eligibility requirements.

-Northwest Christian University offers several retirement savings options through the Pension Fund of the Christian Church (Disciples of Christ), Fidelity, and Oppenheimer.
+Northwest Christian University offers several retirement savings options.
 In addition to the base contribution by the University, employees may make additional pre-tax contributions (subject to IRS limits); NCU will match a portion of additional contributions.

 Sick Leave, Vacation, and Holidays